 Notes and substitutions

-- Tapioca flour: I'm adding a little bit to achieve a chewier, more elastic texture.
-If you don't have it, you can replace it with the same amount of glutinous rice flour instead.
+- Tapioca flour: I add a little bit of this for a chewier, more elastic texture.
+If you don’t have it, you can replace it with the same amount of glutinous rice flour.

 How to make this recipe

-In a bowl, combine 1 can of coconut milk, 1 cup mashed ube or purple sweet potatoes, 1 cup brown sugar, ¼ teaspoon ube extract (if using), and a pinch of salt.
-Mix until it is as smooth as possible.
+In a medium bowl, combine 1 cup mashed ube (I'm using purple sweet potatoes), 1 can of coconut milk, 1 cup brown sugar, ¼ teaspoon ube extract (optional), and a pinch of salt.
+Mix until the mixture is as smooth as possible.

-In a skillet or wok, toast 2¼ cups of sticky rice flour on medium heat.
-Keep stirring for about 20 minutes until the flour turns a light tan color and smells nutty.
+In a skillet or wok, toast 2¼ cups of sticky rice flour over medium heat.
+Keep stirring for about 20 minutes, until the flour turns light brown and smells nutty.

-If it starts to smoke, turn down the heat.
-If you want to speed up the process, you can raise the heat a bit, but make sure to stir even more often to prevent burning.
-Then, set aside ½ cup of the toasted flour for coating.
+If it starts to smoke, turn the heat down.
+You can raise the heat a little to speed things up, but be sure to stir more often to avoid burning.
+Once it's done, set aside ½ cup of the toasted flour for coating later.

-Lower the heat to low and mix in ¼ cup of tapioca flour with the toasted flour.
-Keep stirring to blend them well.
-After about 2 minutes, you can go ahead and turn off the heat.
+Reduce the heat to low and stir in ¼ cup of tapioca flour with the toasted rice flour.
+Keep mixing for about 2 minutes until well combined, then turn off the heat.

-Place a 12x12 inch sheet of parchment paper or banana leaf on your work surface.
-Using a fine-mesh strainer, sprinkle about a third of the reserved toasted flour evenly across it.
+Place a 12x12 inch piece of parchment paper (or banana leaf) on a flat surface like a cutting board or countertop.
+Use a fine-mesh strainer and sprinkle about a third of the reserved toasted flour evenly across the paper.

-Be sure to leave a margin around the edges without flour, adjusting the width based on how thick you want your Espasol to be spread.
+Leave a little space around the edges without flour, depending on how thick you want your espasol to be.

 Pour the wet ingredients into the pan with the rest of the flour.
-Turn the heat to medium and mix everything together until smooth.
+Set the heat to medium and mix everything together until smooth.
+Use a sturdy spatula or wooden spoon, as there will be a lot of mixing.

 Step 6: Mix until thick

-Enjoy your freshly made Ube Espasol warm or let it cool!
+Enjoy your freshly made Ube Espasol warm, or let it cool!
 Store it in an airtight container in the fridge for up to a week.
-You can also freeze it and just thaw at room temperature when you're ready to eat, until it becomes soft again.
+You can also freeze it and thaw at room temperature when you're ready to eat, so it becomes soft again.

 Recipe FAQs

-Ube Espasol is a traditional Filipino rice cake, or kakanin, that puts a colorful twist on the classic Espasol.
-It features a vibrant purple hue and is made from glutinous rice flour and coconut milk, with ube (purple yam) flavor.
+Ube Espasol is a Filipino rice cake, or kakanin, with a fun twist on the classic espasol.
+It has a vibrant purple color and is made with glutinous rice flour, coconut milk, and ube (purple yam).

-Ube Espasol has a sweet and nutty flavor, with the earthy and slightly vanilla-like taste of ube.
-It has a soft and slightly chewy texture.
+Ube Espasol has a sweet, nutty flavor with the earthy, vanilla-like taste of ube.
+Its texture is soft and slightly chewy.

-Regular rice flour won't work for this recipe.
-You need glutinous rice flour to get the chewy, sticky texture that makes Espasol unique.
+No, regular rice flour won’t work for this recipe.
+You need glutinous rice flour to get the chewy and sticky texture that makes espasol special.

 More Filipino food with ube